-How To Apply 10 New Piano Chords To The Autumn Leaves
+How To Apply 10 New Piano Chords To Autumn Leaves

-This jazz piano lesson is going to be a monster one!
+This intermediate jazz piano lesson is going to be a deep dive!

 Not only are we going to learn 10 new jazz chords but we’ll also learn how to apply them to the tune Autumn Leaves.